TACC/Lmod/doc/03-internal-working.md

     export FOO_VERSION=1.0;

-Which when evaluated sets **FOO\_VERSION** to be "1.0" in the environment.
-This is the basic way that modules have work and has nothing to do with the internals of Lmod.
-The main point here is that the *lmod* command generates text which is a simple shell program which the module shell function evaluates.
-This is how the user's environment has changed by *loading* the foo module.
+When evaluated, this sets **FOO\_VERSION** to be "1.0" in the environment.
+This is the basic idea behind Lmod and all other module systems.
+The main point is that the *lmod* command generates text.
+This text is a simple shell program which the module shell function evaluates.
+This is how *loading* the foo module changes the user's environment.

 ##Level 1:

 This level is starts with */path/to/lmod bash 'load' 'foo'*

-The lmod.lua script is the entry point to the Lmod complex.
+The *lmod.lua* script is the entry point to the Lmod complex.
 The main steps are:

     1. Parse Command line arguments
     2. Find the action the user requested (e.g. load the foo module).